 Innsbruck doesn’t have a large expat community, so learning German is a must to make friends and socialize.
 As a popular tourist resort, you can find English speakers in bars and restaurants, but you can’t truly integrate without speaking German.
 Taxes are high in Austria, as is the price of gas.
 Fortunately, you can get by without a car thanks to the excellent public transport in Innsbruck.

 Health care in Austria is excellent.
-If you’re employed, the Austrian Medical Insurance Scheme is much cheaper than private insurance in the States and covers more services.
+If have a job, the Austrian Medical Insurance Scheme is much cheaper than private insurance in the States and covers more services.
 Private insurance is more expensive but high quality.
-Hospitals are modern and well equipped, and doctors aren’t overworked, plus, many speak English.
+Hospitals are modern and well equipped, and many doctors speak English.